CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FSLogix.md

-   >**Note:** The above script will create a new directory i.e. *C:\LabFiles* where it will download FSLogix Installation bundle and extract it.
+ > **Note:** The above script will create a new directory i.e. *C:\LabFiles* where it will download FSLogix Installation bundle and extract it.
 After extraction installation of FSLogix will begin.
 When configuring Profile Container registry settings are added here: Registry Key: *HKLM\SOFTWARE\FSLogix\Profiles*.
 When configuring Profile Container the entire contents of the registry will be redirected to the FSLogix Profile Container.

-7. Now scroll up on the script you pasted and replace **{NameofStorageAccount}** (for example: storageaccount204756) with the storage account name you created earlier.
+7. Now scroll up on the script you pasted and replace **{NameofStorageAccount}** with the actual storage account name you created earlier.
 Make sure to remove the curly braces.

    ![ws name.](media/a113.png)